Lasang3012/simpleBank/readme.md

 # Section 1: Working with database

-# 7. DB transaction lock & How to handle deadlock in Golang
+# 8. How to avoid deadlock in DB transaction?
+Queries order matters!